 - The PR interval will appear variable because there is no relationship between the P waves and the QRS Complexes

-The most common cause of complete block is coronary ischemia and myocardial infarction.
+The most common cause of complete block in adults is coronary ischemia and myocardial infarction.
 Reduced blood flow or complete loss of blood flow to the myocardium damages the conduction system of the heart, and this results in an inability to conduct impulses from the atrium to the ventricles.

 Those with third-degree AV block typically experience bradycardia, hypotension, and in some cases hemodynamic instability.